jordan080/jordan080/README.md

 ### Hi there! 👋

-I'm an undergraduate computer science student, leaning about the world of Data Science and AI.
+I'm an undergraduate computer science student, learning about the world of Data Science and AI.

 Here you will find some small projects that I did or working on for either the university, or skill training.